TickTeam/guide-tt/ticktick_web_app/how_to_delete_a_list.md

-###How to delete a list?
+### How to delete a list?

-1.Sign in TickTick on web.
+1. Sign in to TickTick on the web.

-2.Click the “···” which is located near a list name.
+2. Click the “···” button in the sidebar to the right of each list's name. \(Note that this button is hidden until the mouse hovers over it.
+When the mouse is not hovering over it, it shows a number indicating the total tasks contained in the list\).

-3.Select “Delete” , a delete confirmation window appear, click “delete” for confirmation or cancel.
+3. Click “Delete”, then click “delete” in the confirmation window.

-Please note once a list is deleted, all tasks within that list will be removed.
+**Note**: once a list is deleted, all tasks within that list will be removed and are not recoverable, unless you have made a backup copy of your TickTick that contains that exact same list.

 ![](howtodeletelist.png)